adventuremomblog

 The Narrows is a popular hike in the narrowest section of Zion Canyon.

-Living up to its name, the river can sometimes be as narrow as 20-30 feet and the walls of the gorge, are a thousand feet tall.
+Living up to its name, the river can sometimes be as narrow as 20-30 feet with a thousand feet tall walls in the gorge.

 paved hike to the entrance of The Narrows